Into the Woods pairing dinner w/Chef DJ MacIntyre

 FEATURED WINES

-Herb Roasted Chicken Breast and Thighs chicken jus, artichoke hearts, sun-dried tomatoes Grilled Teres Major cilantro chimichurri, pickled shallot rings Asparagus Provençal Herb and Oil Marinated Potatoes
+DINNER: Herb Roasted Chicken Breast and Thighs, chicken jus, artichoke hearts, sun-dried tomatoes , Grilled Teres Major , cilantro chimichurri, pickled shallot rings , Asparagus Provençal Herb and Oil Marinated Potatoes

 Fee: $100

-Chef DJ MacInty will create a seasonal family-style meal to pair with Willamette wines
+Chef DJ MacIntyre will create a seasonal family-style meal to pair with Willamette wines